 Santa Rosa is about 25-30 minutes driving from Calistoga in the northern part of the Napa Valley and about 1 hour from the city of Napa.

-Dave has personally visited and tasted with representatives from well over 900 commercial Napa Wine Producers.
+Dave has personally visited and tasted with representatives from 1000 commercial Napa Wine producers.
 He has written reviews about each winery including photos, wine reviews, tour experiences and more!

 Visit our exhaustive endeavor called The Napa Wine Project: www.napawineproject.com